To Be Your Financial Adviser: $5,000 Per Year

-We offer two services, one for people who want a full-time adviser, and one for people who want a one-time plan.
+We offer two services.
+One is for people who want us to be their full-time financial adviser.
+The other is for people who manage their own finances and investments but want our professional review or a one-time plan.

 Why Flat, And Why $5,000

-Our flat fee eliminates such common, real-world conflicts of interest and overcharges.
+Our flat fee eliminates the conflicts of interest and overcharges of percentage-based fees.
 It is based upon the amount of time, effort, and cost it takes to thoroughly administer and service a client’s financial planning and investment management needs over the course of a year, regardless of the size of the portfolio, plus a reasonable profit margin required for us to maintain a viable business.

-Combined with our fee-only mandate, it offers unmatched peace of mind to our clients.
-Because we are paid solely by our flat advisory fee and do not receive any commissions or hidden fees for anything we recommend, they never have to wonder how we’re paid, how much we’re paid, where our incentives lay, or if our interest is aligned with theirs.
+Moreover, combined with our fee-only mandate, our flat fee structure offers unmatched peace of mind to our clients.
+Because we are paid solely by our flat advisory fee and do not receive any commissions or hidden fees for anything we recommend, they never have to wonder how we’re paid, how much we’re paid, why we recommend what we do, where our incentives lay, or if our interest is aligned with theirs.
 Our one and only incentive is to act in their best interest.